 Masungi Georeserve offers different trails which will let you explore the area, including Discovery Trail and Legacy Trail.
 The trails include foot trails, rope courses, and hanging bridges — the famous of which are the Sapot (Cobweb) and Duyan (Hammock) where you can take amazing pictures.

 While hiking along the trails, you can also appreciate the rock formations, karst cliffs, limestone caves, and surrounding rainforests, as well as majestic views of the mountains and Laguna de Bay.

 Masungi Georeserve is located in Baras, which is located close to Tanay and its numerous tourist attractions.

 Ten Cents to Heaven Leisure Camp is a popular family getaway and team-building events venue in Tanay, Rizal.
 It offers various types of accommodation as well as activities.

 One of the things you can do in Ten Cents to Heaven is take on the 1.2-km zipline, which is considered the longest zipline in Luzon.
 You can choose to ride the zipline sitting down or superman-style.
 There is also a shorter zipline available for kids.

-Bakasyunan (or more formally Bakasyunan Resort and Conference Center) is a relaxing escape from Manila.
-Currently, it’s most popular for its IG corners consisting of bird nests and giant swings, which is inspired from Bali.
+Bakasyunan (or more formally Bakasyunan Resort and Conference Center) offers a relaxing escape from Manila.
+Currently, it’s mostly popular for its IG corners, consisting of bird nests and giant swings, inspired from similar features in Bali.

 Mount Daraitan is a medium-difficulty trail mountain in the heart of Sierra Madre in Tanay.
 It’s a popular option among mountaineers especially those living in Manila.